 Enter Seirus, the company that (in my opinion) makes some of the best winter gloves and extreme cold weather accessories.

 Two years ago I took my first winter trip to Yellowstone and I wasn’t really prepared for the crazy low temperatures we encountered.
 I was good at layering but my weak spot was definitely my hands.
 I had brought two pairs of my best winter gloves but neither were designed for extreme cold and I wound up with frozen hands every day.
+So I realized I needed some gloves for subzero temperatures.

 So this year I made it a priority to get myself the best extreme cold weather gloves for our adventures in Yellowstone.
 No more numb fingers!